 Formerly the Pre-doctoral Clinical Academic Fellowship.

-The HEE/NIHR ICA Pre-doctoral Clinical and Practitioner Academic Fellowship (PCAF) scheme offers salaried time to develop a doctoral fellowship application and to undertake funded academic training that will equip awardees with the skills and experience to access doctoral level funding.
+The ICA Pre-doctoral Clinical and Practitioner Academic Fellowship (PCAF) scheme offers salaried time to develop a doctoral fellowship application and to undertake funded academic training that will equip awardees with the skills and experience to access doctoral level funding.

 The PCAF is open to early career researchers who are committed to a practitioner academic career; combining research with continued practice and professional development.

-Applicants must hold registration with one of the HEE/NIHR ICA Programme approved regulatory bodies, or have plans in place to hold the required registration by the proposed award start date.
+Applicants must hold registration with one of the ICA Programme approved regulatory bodies, or have plans in place to hold the required registration by the proposed award start date.

 Structure